The Birth Partner's Role During Hypnobirthing

 - Vitamin K for the baby

 Immediate skin to skin contact at this time is important and mother and baby do not need to be separated for anything unless it is an emergency.
 Of course this time includes skin to skin bonding for the birth partner too - and doing so when the mother is ready, can give her a little break to take in just what her body has done - amazing!

-Perhaps the most valuable support that a father gives is in the form of continuity of care.
-Without eption eppveryone agrees that the continuous support of a known caregiver gives the best outcomes but sadly this seldom happens on the NHS in the UK.
-A knowledgeable hypnobirthing father provides that continuity simply by being there for her throughout the entire labour, birth and post-birth journey.
+Perhaps the most valuable support a birth partner gives is in the form of continuity of care.
+Without exception, everyone agrees that the continuous support of a known caregiver gives the best outcomes in birth, but sadly this seldom happens on the NHS in the UK.
+A knowledgeable KGH birth partner provides that continuity simply by being there for her throughout the entire labour, birth and post-birth journey.
 Just knowing that the person you know and love is there for you is of enormous benefit when giving birth.

-As one father said when they were expecting their first baby, ‘When we had our first baby, I thought it was something that you do.
+As one partner said on a KGH course for their second child; ‘When we had our first baby, I thought birth was something that you do.
 Now I know it’s something that happens.’